felipelobatodasilva/AWS-Database-Migration/README.md

 ## Creating S3 Bucket <a name="creatings3bucket"></a>

 You can choose two different ways for the s3 bucket creation.
-The first one can be done either AWS Management Console or AWS Toolkit for Visual Studio Code.
+It can be done either AWS Management Console or AWS Toolkit for Visual Studio Code.

 ### AWS Management Console